shrideio/shoebox/README.md

 > IMPORTANT: Adjust the actions accordingly if the DNS provider is not Cloudflare.

-Login to [Cloudflare](https://dash.cloudflare.com/login), click on your domain name and then navigate to `DNS`.
-Click the `+Add record` button to open the record input form.
+Login to [Cloudflare](https://dash.cloudflare.com/login), click on your domain name, and then navigate to the `DNS` menu.
+Click the [+Add record] button to open the record input form.

-Create _CNAME_ aliases (bolded) matching the following subdomains
+Create _CNAME_ aliases (bolded) for the following subdomains:

 - **git**.yourdomain.com (Git server)
 - **registry**.yourdomain.com (Docker registry)